M66B/FairEmail/docs/FAQ-fr-rCA.md

 <br />

 <a name="faq6"></a>
-**(6) How can I login to Gmail / G suite?**
+**(6) Comment puis-je me connecter à Gmail / G suite ?**

-If you use the Play store or GitHub version of FairEmail, you can use the quick setup wizard to easily setup a Gmail account and identity.
-The Gmail quick setup wizard is not available for third party builds, like the F-Droid build because Google approved the use of OAuth for official builds only.
+Si vous utilisez la version Play store ou Github de FairEmail, vous pouvez utiliser l’Assistant pour facilement paramétrer votre compte Gmail et son identité.
+L'Assistant de configuration Gmail n'est pas disponible dans les autres versions, tel que celle de F-Droid car Google n'accepte l'utilisation de OAuth seulement sur les versions officielles.

 If you don't want to use or can't use an on-device Google account, for example on recent Huawei devices, you can either enable access for "less secure apps" and use your account password (not advised) or enable two factor authentication and use an app specific password.
 To use a password you'll need to set up an account and identity via the manual setup instead of via the quick setup wizard.